 3D Concept Art presents, Child’s Play.
 A personal project interview with Murat Kılıç, he is from Istanbul, Turkey.
-He created the short trying to convey the feeling of war, the loss and he states that nothing has value unless we grant it, and value does not mean anything unless we give it a meaning.
-That is why this short is a very important piece of him.
+He created the short trying to convey the feeling of war, and he states that nothing has value unless we grant it, and value does not mean anything unless we give it a meaning.
+Therefore is this short a very important piece of him.
 He is a director and a 3D generalist.

 3D Concept Art presents a special projects interview about Child’s Play.